 Much of the caldera is composed of red volcanic rock, as is much of the surrounding area, which is somewhat unique to Iceland; most of the rest of the country is covered with black volcanic rock.

-While the lake is fairly shallow, the mineral content of the rock gives the water a stunning, opaque aquamarine color, which is only further emphasized by the contrasting red walls of the caldera.
+While the lake is fairly shallow, the mineral content of the rock gives the water a stunning, opaque aquamarine colour, which is only further emphasized by the contrasting red walls of the caldera.

 The classically Nordic Skálholtskirkja church is also not far from Selfoss.
 Just a short drive down route 35 to route 31 and just south of Reyholt, the church was consecrated in 1963 by the bishop of Iceland.